 Self Employment or Running a Business

-If you wish to be self-employed in Greece you need to pay your own Health Insurance known as "Tebe" (Pronounced Tev-a).
-This covers you and your family for basic health requirements and also if paid for long enough also pays a pension in later life.
+If you wish to be self-employed in Greece you need to pay your own Health Insurance known as OAEE.
+Previously for many years known as "Tebe" (Pronounced Tev-a).
+OAEE is the Insurance Organisation for the Self Employed.
+The list of covered occupations is long and detailed but covers ships captains, to computer technicians to holders of public vehicle licenses and so on.
+This covers you and your family for basic health requirements to access public healthcare facilities and also if paid for long enough also pays a pension in later life.
 It does not come cheap though.
-Tebe costs you anything from €180 to €300 per month.
+OAEE costs you anything from €180 to €300 per month.
 There are cheaper alternative schemes that do not offer so many benefits.
 We advise you to check this out with your accountant.
-You will definitely need an accountant if you want to run a business in Crete.
+You will definitely need an accountant if you want to run an income generating activity in Crete.

 Unfortunately this can happen as the laws and rules in Crete change often and everyone including the local Greek residents have a tough time keeping up with all the changes.
 Furthermore, ignorance of the law is no defense.
 There is another business practice to avoid: if you have visited Greece before, you will have noticed the bars and restaurants have guys or girls outside touting for your business to get YOU, the paying customer inside their bar or restaurant.
 This they do smiling sweetly and chatting to you about your holiday.
 This form of soliciting customers is in fact ILLEGAL.
 So as a bar owner, do not hire this kind of staff - known as - Kamaki unless you are prepared to pay a hefty fine if caught by the Tourist Police.

 Check List of Important Pre-Employment Actions to Take